 As a worker, you have many rights protected by federal laws and protected by state laws in Massachusetts.
 If employers treat you unfairly or deprive you of any of your rights and wage and hour laws, you may make a claim for compensation.

-An experienced Boston employment lawyer at the Law Offices of Jeffrey S. Glassman can help you to pursue an unpaid wage claim or otherwise take action against an employer who has violated your rights.
+Our legal team at the Law Offices of Jeffrey S. Glassman can help you to pursue an unpaid wage claim or otherwise take action against an employer who has violated your rights.
 However, you need to understand what your employer’s obligations are under the law.
 The following answers to FAQ can help you to better understand the rules that protect you in the workplace.

 1. What is the minimum wage requirement in Massachusetts?